Devdeep-J-S/Chainlink-Hackathon/frontend-nextjs-nft-marketplace/README.md

 yarn
 ```

 Follow the instructions of the [README](https://github.com/PatrickAlphaC/graph-nft-marketplace-fcc/blob/main/README.md) of that repo.

 Then, make a `.env` file and place your temporary query URL into it as `NEXT_PUBLIC_SUBGRAPH_URL`.

 ## 4. Start your UI

 Make sure that:

 - In your `networkMapping.json` you have an entry for `NftMarketplace` on the sepolia network.
 - You have a `NEXT_PUBLIC_SUBGRAPH_URL` in your `.env` file.

 ```
 yarn dev
 ```

+Note : keep current nft marketplace address in constants/networkMapping.json